-Contrary to popular belief, Canberra is more than just a city of politicians.
-Approximately 25 per cent of the population is made up of students – most of whom are on a student budget!
+If you’re planning to study in Canberra, you’ll join a large and vibrant student community; approximately 25 per cent of the population is made up of students – most of whom are on a student budget!

 Fortunately, Australia’s capital offers a fun environment for all, including those who don’t have much cash to spare.
 As you settle into your new home, be sure to check out these free activities in Canberra for a little leisure and entertainment.

 Cultural and historical national attractions

 Canberra is home to an incredible selection of national attractions, many of which are completely free to visit.
 The Australian War Memorial, the National Gallery of Australia and the National Museum of Australia all offer free general admission.
 Here, you can learn about Australia’s military service and those who have served the nation, discover fascinating artworks, and explore the rich stories of Australia, respectively.
 A visit to any of these establishments is the perfect way to broaden your horizons without breaking the bank.

 There are heaps of free festival shows and events held throughout the year.
 In April, check out the AusIndia Fair, which celebrates the diversity of Indian arts and culture.
 Later in the year, make sure to visit the Floriade festival to see incredible flowers, markets, music and more!

 Canberra has an awesome arts and culture scene – and enjoying it doesn’t have to be expensive.